Everything You Need to Know About Working Out On the Keto Diet

 Otherwise, you'll miss out on all the benefits, and your performance could suffer.
 "If you don't eat enough fats on a keto diet, you are essentially doing an Atkins diet: high protein, low carb, AND low fat," says Bergeron.
 "This can leave you extremely hungry, can actually lower your muscle mass, and is almost impossible to maintain."
 There's a reason why most low-carb diets get a bad rap.
 Without enough fat to compensate for the carbs you're missing, you're likely to feel tired and miss out on actually going into ketosis.
 That's why it's super important that the majority of your calories come from healthy fat sources like grass-fed meats, fish, avocado, and coconut oil, says Bergeron.

-It could help you reach your body composition goals.
+Working out on keto could help you reach your body composition goals.

 You might need to rethink your favorite HIIT workouts.